habbas11/DMS-Flutter-App/terms.md

 Effective date: 20/10/2023

-This Privacy Policy explains how [Your Company Name] ("we," "our," or "us") collects, uses, and protects your personal information when you use the DMS (Driver Monitoring System) mobile application (the "App").
+This Privacy Policy explains how DMS ("we," "our," or "us") collects, uses, and protects your personal information when you use the DMS (Driver Monitoring System) mobile application (the "App").

 **Information We Collect**